jeffreydbyrd/behaviorlogger-desktop/src/manual/manual.md

 *insert image of start menu*

 1. **Schema List** - A list of current schemas saved on your computer.
-2. **Create Schema** - Opens a menu for creating a new schema.
+2. **Create** - Opens a menu for creating a new schema.
-3. **Edit Schema** - Opens the selected schema into an edit menu.
+3. **Edit** - Opens the selected schema into an edit menu.
+4. **Import** - Allows the user to import a new schema by selecting a ".schema" file.
+5. **Export** - Allows the user to export a schema into a ".schema" file, to be shared with other users.
-4. **Preferences** - Opens a menu for customizing default values.
+6. **Preferences** - Opens a menu for customizing default values.
-5. **IOA Calculator** - Opens a menu for calculating IOA between two data files.
+7. **IOA Calculator** - Opens a menu for calculating IOA between two data files.
-6. **Key-Behavior Mappings** - A summary of the selected schema's key-behavior mappings.
+8. **Key-Behavior Mappings** - A summary of the selected schema's key-behavior mappings.
-7. **New Session Summary** - The details to be applied to the upcoming session.
+9. **New Session Summary** - The details to be applied to the upcoming session.
   - *Duration* - The duration of the session (set by the schema).
   - *Observer* - The name of the observer collecting data.
   - *Therapist* - The name of the therapist performing the treatment.
   - *Condition* - The type of treatment being applied.
+  - *Location* - The location where the session is taking place.
   - *Session #* - The number of the next session.
 This number will increment automatically between sessions.
   - *Data File* - The name of the data-file the next session will generate.
 Users can configure this in [Preferences](#preferences).
 The app will warn the user if this file will overwrite an existing one of the same name.